thibautambrosino/REPR/README.md

 The tasks can be summed up as:
 1. Load one of the specular files provided in the folder `assets/env`
-2. Convert the reflected ray from cartesian to polar
+2. Convert the reflected ray from cartesian to spherical
-3. Offset the polar coordinates according to the roughness level
+3. Offset the spherical coordinates according to the roughness level
 4. Repeat steps **2** and **3** for a second level
 5. Fetch both levels and blend them together according to how far between the two the sample was
 6. Load the texture `assets/ggx-brdf-integrated.png` containing the precomputed BRDF.
 This texture uses sRGB color space, don't forget to remap to linear color space.